 Our research aimed to test how the positivity bias manifests on social media and whether this bias varies depending on the type of social media platform used: Facebook, Instagram and Twitter/X. To our knowledge, this is one of the first studies to experimentally examine how the positivity bias manifests across diverse social media platforms.
 Moreover, there is limited literature comparing this bias in real-life contexts versus on social media (Merunková & Šlerka, 2019).
 Finally, scholars have increasingly called for greater methodological rigor in media studies (Griffioen et al., 2020).
 In line with these calls, this research employed an experimental approach and was conducted as a registered report with a balanced gender sample and an older demographic.
 The findings revealed valuable insights into how the positivity bias operates on different social media platforms.

 Contrary to our first hypothesis (H1), we did not observe significant differences in how events were recounted to a group of friends versus on social media.
 This is inconsistent with the pilot study.
 One possible explanation is that in the pilot study, participants described the event rather than recounting it to friends as they did in the pre-registered study.
 According to face theory, individuals tend to present themselves positively in real-life interactions (Goffman, 1959).
 Therefore, what is often referred to as a positivity bias on social media (Reinecke & Trepte, 2014; Spottswood & Hancock, 2016; Utz, 2011) may not necessarily represent a bias per se, but rather a consistent pattern of positive self-presentation and self-enhancement that occurs in both online and offline contexts .
-It may only reflect the increased control over self-presentation that social media conveys, compared to real-life interactions.
+The literature findings may only reflect the increased control over self-presentation that social media conveys, compared to real-life interactions.
 On social media, users have access to features such as asynchronous communication (Walther, 1996), filters, and emoji (Novak et al., 2015), which allow for more curated self-presentation.
 In our study, participants were given equal control over how they presented themselves to friends and on social media, which may have minimized differences in valence between these contexts.
-Therefore, instead of reflecting a cognitive bias towards positivity, the results may be indicative of the inherent design of social media platforms, which naturally lead users to present a more positive version of themselves.
 This emphasizes the importance of considering the degree of control individuals have in both online and offline communication environments.